How to Measure Brushless Motor and Propeller Efficiency

 Series 1585 test stand

-Figure 2: The Series 1580 test stand with brushless motor and propeller
+Figure 2: The Series 1585 thrust stand with brushless motor and propeller

 Test Procedure for Static Tests

-• Installing your propeller in pusher configuration, to reduce ground effects with the motor mounting plate
+• Install your propeller in pusher configuration, to reduce ground effects with the motor mounting plate

 • Have a reasonable distance between the propeller and other objects, again, to avoid ground effects

-• Having all safety measures in place to protect the people in the same room
+• Have all safety measures in place to protect the people in the room

-• Configuring your dynamometer to automatically cutoff the system should any parameter exceed its safe limit.
+• Configure your thrust stand to automatically cutoff the system should any parameter exceed its safe limit

 Further reading: Automated Propulsion Test Scripts for Your Drone

-The results obtained are shown in this CSV file.
+The results obtained from our manual step test are shown in this CSV file.

 brushless motor test stand